 My contracts currently require a minimum a month's notice for either the provider or parent to terminate care.

-I am closed on all Alberta Statutory holidays, I typically take 10 paid vacation days throughout the year that include Xmas Eve, Easter Monday, Heritage Day, and the non-stats in the week between Xmas and New Year's, as well as January 2, the day after New Year's Day.
+I am closed on all Alberta Statutory holidays, I typically take 10 paid vacation days throughout the year that include Xmas Eve, Easter Monday, Heritage Day, and the non-stats in the week between Xmas and New Year's, as well as January 2, the day after New Year's Day, and sometimes January 3, if New Year's is on a Wednesday.
 I also take 2 weeks unpaid for family vacation, typically during the summer months.

-I will hold the remaining four 2019 vacation days in reserve to be taken as needed for personal reasons or medical appointments, with as much notice as possible given to families.
+I will hold the remaining half 2020 vacation day in reserve to be taken as needed for personal reasons or medical appointments, with as much notice as possible given to families.